 After a lifetime spent at the limits, legends like Chuck Yeager, Bob Hoover and Bud Anderson still loved flying.
 I’ve seen them at air shows having an absolute blast.
 They lap up the fun and the passion and the love from the crowd.
 In an extraordinary career of almost 70 years Bob Hoover never tired of flying.
 He says — “if you enjoy something you’ll always be better at what you’re doing.”

-I was signing copies of my aviation quotation book at the Oshkosh EAA AirVenture show in the late 1990’s next to triple ace and test pilot Bud Anderson.
+I was signing copies of my aviation quotation book at the Oshkosh EAA AirVenture show in the late 1990’s next to WWII triple ace and Edwards test pilot Bud Anderson.
 A real honor.
-A young kid, maybe 20 years old, came up and asked the legendary WWII pilot if he still got excited when he flew a Mustang.
+A young kid, maybe 20 years old, came up and asked the legendary, but aging, pilot if he still got excited when he flew.
 Bud looked right at him.
 His old eyes lit up.
 His cracked lips swept up to a smile.
 Then he yelled, “Hell Yes!”

 Maybe the only special thing we need is a love of flying.
 It will propel us through the ups and downs of training.
 If you have the excitement, you can keep working on all the flying skills. you’ll never stop learning and loving.
 Squadron Leader Ian Smith, the commanding officer of the RAF’s Battle of Britain Memorial Flight gets paid to fly Spitfires and Hurricanes and a Lancaster bomber.
 Before this assignment he flew the Jaguar and spent three years in the Red Arrows.
 His secret for getting a dream flying job?
 “You need passion, to be of a singular mind and have total determination.”

 David Davies was a Royal Navy pilot before becoming a test pilot.
-He ended up as the Chief Test Pilot of the UK’s Air Registrtation Board, and was intimately involved in testing new types including Concorde and the B747.
-He wrote the classic book Handling the Big Jets: The significant differences in flying qualities between jet transport aeroplanes and piston-engined transport aeroplanes (Davies, 1971) that is still relavent for transport flying fifty years later.
+He ended up as the Chief Test Pilot of the UK’s Air Registration Board, and was intimately involved in testing new aircraft types for CAA certification — including Concorde and the B747.
+He wrote the classic book Handling the Big Jets: The significant differences in flying qualities between jet transport aeroplanes and piston-engined transport aeroplanes that’s still relavent for transport flying fifty years later.
 In its concluding chapter he wrote:

 This idea of course works for most other activities.
 Dr. Curt Tribble, a leading cardio-thoracic surgeon,